EmberLightVFX/Gyroflow-to-CSV/README.md

-# GyroFlow to CSV
+# Gyroflow to CSV

-Convert your GyroFlow stabilization to a CSV file.
+Convert your Gyroflow stabilization to a CSV file.
+Make sure to choose "including processed gyro data" when exporting from Gyroflow.
 As default it saves out the rotations as Euler rotation (ZYX).
 It also saves out the data for your footages FPS

 ```
 positional arguments:
-  gyroflow_path         The path to your GyroFlow file
+  gyroflow_path         The path to your Gyroflow file

 optional arguments:
   -h, --help            show this help message and exit